Pensions & divorce - frequently asked questions

 How is a pension sharing order received after 6 April 2006 treated?

-It is possible to qualify for a pension credit factor that will enhance the ex-spouse or former civil partner's lifetime allowance.
+It is possible to qualify for a pension credit factor that will enhance an individual’s lump sum and lump sum death benefit allowances.
 To qualify for a pension credit factor the following conditions must be met:

 - the pension credit is held in a registered pension scheme and was acquired on or after 6 April 2006, and